This small cancer crab has

 from Cape Flattery, WA.
 Often a male and female nestle in the

-Two individuals are nestling in adjacent holes (top
+individuals are nestling in adjacent holes (top right and bottom left)

-left) in this intertidal rock at Beach #4, Kalaloch.
-The
+in this intertidal rock at Beach #4, Kalaloch.
+The bottom

 hole is also occupied by an anemone.
 Photo by Dave Cowles,